Pictures of Joseph Hill now up

 What a lovely violin.
-Do read the write up I wrote for Facebook:
+Here is the short article which I wrote for our Facebook page:

 This violin was made in London by Joseph Hill, the first recorded violin maker of the famous Hill dynasty.
 Joseph was the great-grandfather of William Ebsworth Hill, who started the firm W. E. Hill and Sons.
 As far as we know, Joseph Hill was an honest and hard working violin maker, unlike his youngest son, Lockey Hill who was hanged for stealing horses!
 He made violins in between bouts of thievery...